jason-r-c/dev-tools/pump-build-tasks-master/readme.md

 - Run `npm install gulp` from the command line

 - Finally, run `gulp` (this runs the default task which moves the folder contents and watches for further changes)

+* NOTE: You may need to install gulp globally for the project to run.

 ## Compare files with Diffchecker CLI
 - To check the file has moved over to the deploy folder as intended you can use the Diffchecker CLI to compare the files